dart-lang/build/build_runner/README.md

 In general generated files **should** be published with your package, but this may not always be the case.
 Some `Builder`s may provide a recommendation for this as well.

+## Legacy Usage

+If the generated script does not do everything you need it's possible to manually write one.
+With this approach every package which *uses* a [`Builder`][builder] must have it's own script, they cannot be reused from other packages.
+A package which defines a [`Builder`][builder] may have an example you can reference, but a unique script must be written for the consuming packages as well.
+You can reference the generated script at `.dart_tool/build/entrypoint/build.dart` for an example.

+Your script should use one of the following functions defined by this library:

+- [**`run`**][run_fn]: Use the same argument parsing as the generated approach.
+- [**`build`**][build_fn]: Run a single build and exit.
+- [**`watch`**][watch_fn]: Continuously run builds as you edit files.

+### Configuring

+[`run`][run_fn], [`build`][build_fn], and [`watch`][watch_fn] have a required
+argument which is a `List<BuilderApplication>`.
+These correspond to the `BuilderDefinition` class from `package:build_config`.
+See `apply` and `applyToRoot` to create instances of this class.
+These will be translated into actions by crawling through dependencies.
+The order of this list is important.
+Each Builder may read the generated outputs of any Builder that ran on a package earlier in the dependency graph, but for the package it is running on it may only read the generated outputs from Builders earlier in the list of `BuilderApplication`s.

+**NOTE**: Any time you change your build script (or any of its dependencies), the next build will be a full rebuild.
+This is because the system has no way of knowing how that change may have affected the outputs.

 ## Contributing